-Securing a position in Nursing requires more than just qualifications and experience; you’ll need a resume that shows off your qualifications and experience.
+Securing a position in Nursing requires more than just qualifications and experience; you’ll need a resume that clearly showcases both.

 In this article, we’ll help you understand how to write each section of your Nursing resume.